Yan'an Soviet: Legal system

+Generally, the legal system in Yan'an favored rehabilitation more than punishment for crimes deemed non-political.

+For crimes deemed "most heinous", such as traitors, the CCP held public trials with a jury composed of local government officials.
+These public trials typically had audiences of thousands of locals.
+The penalty in these most serious cases was usually execution.
+The CCP would publicize these trials throughout the Yan'an Soviet.

 Economy

 Immediately after setting up the Soviet, the CCP began their "land revolution", confiscating property en-masse from the landlords and gentry of the region.
 Its vigour in doing so resulted from two factors, its ideological commitment to peasant revolution and economic necessity.
 The base area's economic situation was precarious, such that in 1936 the entire Soviet's revenue stood at just 1,904,649 yuan, of which some 652,858 yuan came from confiscation of property.
-The program of land redistribution, the party's hostility towards merchants and its ban on opium depressed the local economy severely, and by 1936 the Communists were reduced to raiding nearby Shanxi (then ruled by Nationalist-backed warlord Yan Xishan) in order to acquire grain and other supplies.
+The program of land redistribution, the CCP's hostility towards merchants and its ban on opium depressed the local economy severely, and by 1936 CCP forces were reduced to raiding nearby Shanxi (then ruled by Nationalist-backed warlord Yan Xishan) in order to acquire grain and other supplies.
 The tightening of the Nationalist blockade in the same year made it difficult to secure resources from outside the region.
 At no point during the period 1934-1941 was the Yan'an Soviet financially solvent, being dependent first on the confiscation of property from "enemy classes" and (after the formation of the Second United Front) on Nationalist aid, the latter of which comprised around 70% of the Soviet's revenue from 1937 to 1940.

 The region was already economically poor and sparsely populated, with low agricultural production and unreliable rainfall.
 Agriculture was mainly characterized by millet, beans, and sorghum, along with sheep and goats.
 There were no navigable rivers, and irrigation and commerce were minimal.
 The CCP government organized production campaigns in 1939 and 1940, and organized cadres into work units to assist with agriculture.
-While early on most taxes besides the salt tax were eliminated, the tax burden began to grow, particularly in the 1940s as the party's state apparatus began to grow as well.
+While early on most taxes besides the salt tax were eliminated, the tax burden began to grow, particularly in the 1940s as the CCP's state apparatus began to grow as well.
 The CCP government also enacted the "cooperative movement" to decrease rents and interest rates for the peasants, as well as creating programs to share animals, tools, and seeds.

+In the Yan'an Soviet, the CCP encouraged women to produce textiles, both for purposes of supporting the economy with local cloth production and to increase women's involvement in public community life.